 Before term begins, students need to register to their degree programme.
 This is an online step by step process that shouldn’t cause difficulties.
 However, if you do encounter problems the Student Desk is the first point of contact.
 They operate a Connector into which you type your query.
 If staff at the Student Desk can’t assist you directly, they will refer you to the appropriate channels.

-However, if your query relates specifically to your area of study you might like to contact your Programme or College/School Office directly.
+However, if your query relates specifically to your area of study you might like to contact your College/School Office directly.
 International Students will find a wealth of information on the International Office portal.

 Maths Support Centre